puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_unix.markdown

 ### Logging

 When running as a service, puppet agent logs messages to syslog.
-Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux and `/var/adm/messages` on Solaris.
+Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux, `/var/log/system.log` on Mac OS X, and `/var/adm/messages` on Solaris.

 When running in the foreground with the `--verbose`, `--debug`, or `--test` options, puppet agent logs directly to the terminal instead of to syslog.